GLOBAL MARKETS-Stocks, oil rally on Greek plan; dollar falls

 NEW YORK, Feb 3 Stock markets rallied around the world on Tuesday while the U.S. dollar fell after the new Greek government dropped calls for a write-down of its foreign debt, easing concerns about growing instability in the euro zone.

-Gold, which is viewed as a safe-haven investment, fell on the day while copper had its biggest one-day jump since May 2013.
-Oil prices also continued their recent rebound, up for a fourth straight positive day.
+Gold, viewed as a safe-haven investment, fell, and copper prices jumped the most in one day since July 2013.
+Oil prices also continued their recent rebound, up more than 7 percent for a third straight gain.

 The Greek government, led by the left-wing Syriza party that won elections just over a week ago, on Monday ditched its stance of calling for a reduction of foreign debt and proposed ending a standoff with its creditors by swapping the debt for new growth-linked bonds.